lona-web-org/lona/doc/content/tutorial/03-events/index.rst

 Input event handler can return redirect responses, even after ``View.handle_request()`` stopped.

-When a callback based input event event handler makes changes to the currently shown HTML, Lona calls ``View.show()`` implicitly, to send the changes to the browser.
+When a callback based input event handler makes changes to the currently shown HTML, Lona calls ``View.show()`` implicitly, to send the changes to the browser.